Is Beyonce Pregnant With Twin Sons?

-Beyonce is pregnant with twin sons at least that’s what her fans believe.
-Her fans better known as the Beyhive have come up with a theory that Beyonce may have given a subtle hint that she is expecting twin boys.
+Beyonce is pregnant with twin sons, at least that’s what her fans believe.
+Her fans, better known as the Beyhive, have come up with a theory that Beyonce may have given a subtle hint that she is expecting twin boys.

-Beyonce has been known to throw subtle hints at her fans with very few noticing.
-The musician announced her pregnancy early this year with a surprise picture and then proceeded to show off her pregnancy glow during the 2017 Grammys.
+Beyonce has been known to throw subtle hints at her fans, with very few noticing.
+The musician announced her pregnancy early this year with a surprise picture, and then proceeded to show off her pregnancy glow during the 2017 Grammys.

-While pregnant with Blue Ivy Beyonce was more private and kept herself hidden from the public.
-Unlike that time Beyonce has been out in the public surprising fans and attending events.
+While pregnant with Blue Ivy, Beyonce was more private and kept herself hidden from the public.
+Unlike that first pregnancy, Beyonce has been out in the public, surprising fans and attending events.

-Beyonce The Queen Of Subtlety
+Beyonce, The Queen Of Subtlety

 Beyonce had previously thrown hints about her pregnancy without any of her fans realizing so.
 She would put two fingers in the air, which may have made her fans think she was simply showing the peace sign.
-However she did it twice and in one of those times she had emerald rings.
-Another fan theory was that the emeralds represented May as her due date as that’s the month’s birthstone.
+However, she did it twice, and in one of those times she had emerald rings.
+Another fan theory was that the emeralds represented May as her due date, as emerald is May’s birthstone.
 Of course she could simply have been showing the peace sign as the picture was taken several months ago and wouldn’t be realistic.

-This isn’t the first time Beyonce caught her fans off guard, she managed to release a surprise album, Lemonade without any of her fans noticing.
-The ‘queen’ had showed several hints by posting pictures of either lemons or lemonade.
+This isn’t the first time Beyonce caught her fans off guard, she managed to release a surprise album, Lemonade, without any of her fans noticing.
+The queen had shown several hints by posting pictures of either lemons or lemonade.

-However the latest theory about the boys seems to have really caught on.
-The star was attending her stepfather’s birthday party and was wearing a black dress and black knee length boots.
-Her hair is tied back therefore showing her earrings quite clearly.
+However, the latest theory about the boys seems to have really caught on.
+The star was attending her stepfather’s birthday party and was wearing a black dress and black knee-length boots.
+Her hair was tied back, showing her earrings quite clearly.
 The Beyhive paid attention to every detail of her style choices and her big fans were able to recognize that the earrings she was currently wearing were the same ones from the video.
 They even managed to do a comparison shot so others could see proof of what they had unraveled.

-Beyonce The Businesswoman
+Beyonce, The Businesswoman

-Beyonce is not only the queen of subtle hints but also a successful musician and a businesswoman.
-She has her own active wear clothing line, Ivy Park which according to her website is creating a new kind of performance wear.
+Beyonce is not only the queen of subtle hints, but also a successful musician and a businesswoman.
+She has her own active wear clothing line, Ivy Park, which according to her website, is creating a new kind of performance wear.

 The mogul controls her own music and is also an investor in Jay’s music streaming service, Tidal.

-Beyonce who is a strong believer of women has also invested in a company called WTRMLN WTR that according to her is the future of clean natural hydration and that the mission is to deliver accessible wellness to the world.
+Beyonce, who is a strong believer of women, has also invested in a company called WTRMLN WTR, that, according to her, is the future of clean natural hydration and that the mission is to deliver accessible wellness to the world.

-“I applaud the innovative female leaders at WTRMLN WTR, who inspire us with their creativity and their true commitment to elevating our community and culture,”
+“I applaud the innovative female leaders at WTRMLN WTR, who inspire us with their creativity and their true commitment to elevating our community and culture,” she said.

-She added that this would be an investment in female leaders, as a percentage of the sales shall be donated that shall alleviate poverty.
+She added that this would be an investment in female leaders, as a percentage of the sales will be donated to help alleviate poverty.

 @beyonce in #IVYPARK behind the scenes at our spring campaign shoot.